-1. Standard load.
+- 1. Standard load.
 The standard course load for TTF in the department varies according to the faculty member's study area.
-For Humanities and Social Sciences, it is 5 courses of at least 4 credit-hours each during the academic year.
-For faculty members in the Natural Sciences, it is 3 courses of at least 4 credit-hours each during the academic year.
 Though CHC courses are typically in the seminar format, TTF are expected to be able to teach a full range of courses, from introductory through upper-division courses, on both broad and specialized subjects.

-- 2. Course revision.
+CHC Core faculty must contribute to their share of the teaching of freshman and sophomore level courses in order to ensure that students experience courses taught by Core Faculty from the beginning of their time in the CHC. - 2.
+Course revision.
 TTF are expected to revise their courses as needed to incorporate advances in academic content and pedagogy, and to ensure that their courses continue to promote the learning outcomes of the College. - 3.
 Independent-study courses.
 In addition to the standard course load, TTF frequently choose to supervise students, both graduate and undergraduate, in independent-study courses.
 In these courses, faculty members are expected to maintain standards of student work and student-instructor engagement appropriate to the awarding of academic credit. - 4.
 Course-load reduction.
 These policies are described in section IV below. - 5.
 Team-teaching.
 A course team-taught by two faculty members will count as at least half a course for each.
-A team-taught course may count as a full course for each faculty member with the approval of the Dean and so long as the unit can meet its curricular and enrollment needs with existing resources. - 6.
+A team-taught course may in some circumstances count as a full course for each faculty member with the approval of the Dean and so long as the unit can meet its curricular and enrollment needs with existing resources. - 6.
 Course or service load increase for unsatisfactory research productivity.
 UO aspires to be a preeminent and innovative public research university.
 In order to fulfill this aspiration, all our tenured faculty members must be actively engaged in research, scholarship, and/or creative or professional practice (hereafter referred to as research) throughout their careers.
 This policy is intended to address concerns about research productivity after tenure, and resultant workload equity issues, by providing support for faculty and guidance for addressing unsatisfactory research productivity.

-If concerns about research productivity arise or persist during any three- or six-year posttenure review, and the Provost or their designee concludes that the faculty member's research productivity is unsatisfactory, the Dean will consult with the faculty member and, generally, the department or unit head and recommend to the Provost a development plan for demonstrable improvement.
+If concerns about research productivity arise or persist during any three- or six-year post tenure review, and the Provost or their designee concludes that the faculty member's research productivity is unsatisfactory, the Dean will consult with the faculty member and, generally, the Associate Dean for Faculty and recommend to the Provost a development plan for demonstrable improvement.
 The development plan may include mentoring support and suggest directions for research, as well as time lines and measurable goals intended to enhance research productivity.
 Upon approval by the Provost or designee, the development plan will be implemented as soon as possible with the goal of reaching satisfactory performance by the next scheduled post-tenure review.
-The faculty member is responsible for regularly consulting with their department or unit head.
+The faculty member is responsible for regularly consulting with the Dean and/or Associate Dean for Faculty.

 Should the Provost or designee conclude that the faculty member's research productivity remains unsatisfactory at the post-tenure review following the implementation of the development plan, the faculty member's standard workload may be adjusted to increase teaching and/or service.
-This gives the faculty member an opportunity to continue making a full-time contribution to the College's mission.
+This gives the faculty member an opportunity to continue making a full-time contribution to the

+College's mission.
 The faculty member's workload reallocation should be recognized in the merit raise process with appropriate adjustments to the percentage of the merit raise determined by teaching and/or service.
 The Dean will remain open to discussions with the faculty member about ways to support the faculty member in achieving their research goals, which may include future changes to teaching and service loads.